gim913/pandemos/README.md

 Part 3 deals with generating a dungeon.
 In my case this will be houses generation.
 I'm not sure yet if I should do some fancy procedural generator or rather just use some templates as mentioned in map prefabs.

+I spent some time doing tiles beautification.
+It doesn't work perfectly, but it's pretty neat.
+I got river and a bridge.

+Now it would probably make sense not to let player allow walking on the river, but I'll have to redo how data kept by map is kept (separate property 'passable' from tileId)